 Celebration Orthopedics uses the new ROSA Robotic Surgical System to improve the outcomes from joint replacement surgery for the benefit of its patients.

-The ROSA Robotic System enables orthopedic surgeon in performing joint replacement surgeries as in hip joint replacement.
+The ROSA Robotic System enables the Celebration orthopedic surgeon in performing joint replacement surgeries as in hip joint replacement.
 The ROSA robotics system uses 3-dimensional intraoperative software that enables the orthopedic surgeon to map out the joint replacement surgery with greater precision and install the artificial joint with much greater accuracy than the human eye.

 It’s important to remember that the joint replacement surgeon is still doing the surgery, not a robot.
 The robotic system is simply performing the surgery that the orthopedic surgeon mapped out in advance.
 The ROSA robot is simply adding more precision than what a human is able to provide.